f5devcentral/f5-velos-training/docs/velos_networking.rst

   1/mgmt0  UP      UP      18715364  9974457      <-- out-pkts does not increment while a controller is standby.
   2/mgmt0  UP      UP      13286300  3112348

-Controller-2 is active and controller-1 is standby.
+Controller-2 is active, and controller-1 is standby.
 The mgmt interface on each controller is 'UP'.
 While both controllers show incrementing ingress packets, only the active controller shows egress packets incrementing.
 This is because the front-panel mgmt port on the standby controller has forwarding disabled, so there is no egresses traffic.
 Yet the standby controller still has full L2 connectivity since its traffic is ultimately carried over the management port of the active controller.